tanvi120/azure-data-pipeline-powerbi-analytics/README.md

 # 🚀 Azure End-to-End Data Engineering Project (Amazon Prime Analytics)

 ## 📌 Project Overview
-This project demonstrates an **end-to-end Azure Data Engineering pipeline** that ingests raw data from an HTTP source, processes it using Azure Databricks, organizes it using **Medallion Architecture**, and delivers insights through **Power BI dashboards**.
+This project demonstrates an **end-to-end Azure Data Engineering pipeline** that ingests raw data from an HTTP source, processes it using Azure Databricks, and organizes it using **Medallion Architecture** in Azure Data Lake Storage Gen2.

-The goal of this project is to understand and implement **core data engineering concepts** using Azure services in a simple, beginner-friendly manner.
+The goal of this project is to understand and implement **core data engineering concepts** such as batch ingestion, distributed data processing, data cleansing, and data modeling using Azure services in a beginner-friendly and production-oriented manner.

 ---

 ## 🏗️ Architecture Overview

 ### Technologies Used
 - **Azure Data Factory** – Data ingestion from HTTP source
 - **Azure Data Lake Storage Gen2** – Data storage (Bronze, Silver, Gold)
 - **Azure Databricks** – Data cleaning and transformations using PySpark
-- **Power BI Desktop** – Data visualization and reporting

 ---